Calum Best: Career

+While working as a pizza boy in Malibu, California, Best began his career in modelling at 15 in Los Angeles, working with Kraft Ketchup, Calvin Klein, Tommy Hilfiger, and Guess jeans, before relocating to London, where he modelled for Burberry.

 Best has taken part in the reality TV shows Fool Around With on E4 and The Match on Sky One.
-In 2005 and 2006, he was featured in ITV's Celebrity Love Island, winning the second series on August 28, 2006.
+In 2005 and 2006, he was featured in both series of ITV's Celebrity Love Island, winning the second series on August 28, 2006.
 Around this time he played himself in the final episode of ITV's Footballers' Wives.
 In September 2006, Best appeared in the ITV2 series Calum, Fran and Dangerous Danan, in which he was seen traveling with Paul Danan and Fran Cosgrave from Texas to Los Angeles on America's U.S. Route 66.

 In late 2006, Best launched a men's fragrance called "Calum", made by Jigsaw ESL.
-Best also launched fragrances called "Best" and "Day and Night".

-In 2008, Best appeared on RTÉ's Livin' with Lucy.
-Later that year, he featured in MTV's Totally Calum Best.
-The show detailed Best's attempts to remain celibate for fifty days.
+In 2008, Best appeared in the fifth episode of presenter Lucy Kennedy's RTÉ series Livin' with Lucy.
+Later that year, he featured in MTV UK's Totally stand, Totally Calum Best, detailed Best's attempts to remain celibate for fifty days.
 In 2009, he appeared as a guest judge in the reality television show Paris Hilton's British Best Friend, in which he tested the contestants' flirting abilities.
 In November 2009, he presented the BBC TV Documentary Brought up By Booze: A Children in Need Special, which highlighted the plight of children brought up by alcoholic parents.
 Best drew upon his relationship with his own father in the making of the program, which the BBC described as a 'raw and often distressing journey'.

 In 2010, Best appeared in Channel 4's Come Dine with Me, where he dined with Janice Dickinson, Samantha Fox and presenter Jeff Brazier.

-Calum hosted via webcam an Online bingo session at Bingocams UK on April 20, 2012.

-In 2012, he won Ireland's Celebrity Bainisteoir, managing Moy Davitts of County Mayo.
+In 2012, Best hosted via webcam an Online bingo session at Bingocams UK on April 20, 2012.
+The same year, he won Ireland's Celebrity Bainisteoir, managing Moy Davitts of County Mayo.

-In January 2015, he took part in the fifteenth series of Channel 5 reality series Celebrity Big Brother.
-He came third.
+In January 2015, he took part in the fifteenth series of Channel 5's reality series Celebrity Big Brother.
+He made it to the finale, coming third overall.
 In 2016, Best was a member of the cast of the E! series Famously Single, which follows eight single celebrities in their search for love.
 He also returned for the second season of Famously Single which premiered June 25, 2017.
 On January 3, 2017, he returned to compete on the nineteenth series of Celebrity Big Brother, in which he finished in seventh place.

-On March 22, 2017, he presented the documentary My Best, directed by Luigi Maria Perotti.

-In 2017, Best appeared in third series of Celebs Go Dating.
+Also in 2017, he presented the documentary My Best. and appeared in third series of Celebs Go Dating.

-In 2020, Best appeared in Ex on the Beach.
+In 2020, Best appeared on the first series of Celebrity Ex on the Beach.
 In 2022, Best appeared in and jointly won the fourth series of Celebrity SAS: Who Dares Wins.
-Described as a "brutal" final, 3 other surviving celebrity contestants also won the shows final tasks.
+Described as a "brutal" final, 3 other surviving celebrity contestants also won the show’s final tasks.